Daft-Freak/CybikoStuff/README.md

 # Misc Cybiko Related Tools/Libraries

 Possibly useful stuff pulled out of a huge pile of hacks.
+Most of this is a few years old.

 ## Tools
 - `imgtool` - Converts executable images to the right format for booting